 Given the accounts of Hugo James in 1849 there is no doubt that bear skins were sold and used to create posteens, pieced skin primitive rugs could have included bear skin.
 By the 20th century karakol production had become a national industry.

-All the while nomads continued a timeless tradition that began when a sharp blade capable of piercing an animal skin could be made from shards of rock, one to cut the animal hide and another to scrape the skin.
+Nomads continued a timeless tradition well into the twentieth century.
+A tradition that began when a sharp blade made from shards of rock, capable of piercing an animal skin could cut the animal hide with another to scrape the skin.